chrishoermann/zod-prisma-types/Readme.md

 }
 ```

-By default the above model generates the following output:
+By default The above model would generate the following output:

 ```ts
 export const MyModel = z.object({